Listings, particularly on the high end, are not easy to unload.

 Ironically, a lack of offers can work in a broker’s favor — providing fuel for them to convince their seller to drop their price.

 Modlin argued that waiting for the market to improve is a poor strategy because it delays freeing up investment dollars: “The only smart thing to do is to make a deal now” and walk away with the cash, he said.
 “You don’t always make money in real estate.”

 —C.J.
 Hughes contributed reporting

 Correction: The listings chart was updated to add three Corcoran Group agents who had been listed individually to already ranked teams.
 Alexis Bodenheimer and Marion Smith are on the Cathy Franklin Team and Connor Ramage is on the Charles Attias Team.
 As result of the mergers, three additional agents/teams (Dolly Lenz, Roger Erickson and Deanna Kory) were added to the chart.
-In addition, the story was updated to remove a clause about Adam Modlin’s social media activity.
+In addition, John Burger’s total was undercounted.
+His new total of $252.9 million moved him from No. 13 to No. 6 and shifted several other agents’ ranking.
+Finally, the story was updated to remove a clause about Adam Modlin’s social media activity.